kkinzzza/LabelStudioS3/README.md

 The perspectives of this idea connect with integrating this soft into ML projects which use custom hand-labeled datasets.

 ## Usage

+First, clone the repository by running the command:
+    ```
+    git clone github.com/kkinzzza/LabelStudioS3
+    ```

-There're 4 steps which you need to do for deploying:
+Then, there're 4 steps which you need to do for deploying:

 1. Install required packages: